spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/datapayload-conversion/state-machine/common-pitfalls-in-oms-design.md

 ![img](https://spryker.s3.eu-central-1.amazonaws.com/docs/scos/dev/back-end-development/data-manipulation/datapayload-conversion/state-machine/common-pitfalls-in-oms-design/oms-issue-2.png)

-**Reason**: Function `OmsConfig:getInitialStatus` has only one return value, so it’s impossible to start from another “initial” state.
+**Reason**: Function `OmsConfig:getInitialStatus` has only one return value, so it’s impossible to start from another "initial" state.

 **Solution**: In most cases, this is a mistake, and the transition between some states is missing.
 Adding transition makes the process correct.
 For example, adding transition `payment done` → `shipped` with the `ship` event brings the whole process to a correct state.